kazurayam/KatalonDiscussion4391/README.md

-How to React.js-powered WebUI with Katalon Studio
+How to test React.js-powered WebUI with Katalon Studio
 =====

 # What is this repository?